-CO1: To know about the importance of ethics, Moral values in Human life, Business.

-CO2: This paper aims at providing the students the understanding of ethical issues related to business and good governance necessary for long term survival of business.

-CO3: Students will be able to analyze ethical dilemmas commonly faced in business contexts, applying ethical theories to evaluate and resolve these dilemmas

-CO4: Students will learn to apply ethical theories-Utilitarianism, Deontology, and Virtue Ethics-in analyzing and making ethical decisions in business contexts.

-CO5: students will be able to analyze the relationship between values and behavior, understanding how ethical principles influence decision-making and actions.
+- To know about the importance of ethics, Moral values in Human life, Business. - This paper aims at providing the students the understanding of ethical issues related to business and good governance necessary for long term survival of business. - Students will be able to analyse ethical dilemmas commonly faced in business contexts, applying ethical theories to evaluate and resolve these dilemmas - Students will learn to apply ethical theories-Utilitarianism, Deontology, and Virtue Ethics-in analysing and making ethical decisions in business contexts. - Students will be able to analyse the relationship between values and behavior, understanding how ethical principles influence decision-making and actions.